mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ## <environment: R_GlobalEnv>
 ```

-You can chance this environment if you want to, but by default it is the environment in which you defined the function.
+You can change this environment if you want to, but by default, it is the environment in which you defined the function.
 In this case, the global environment.

 {{< figure src="global scope with function.png" >}}